janellealmonte/Project1/About_Me/README.md

 -  Email: janelle.almonte@me.com
 -  LinkedIn: [www.linkedin.com/in/jalmonte0321](www.linkedin.com/in/jalmonte0321)

-I look forward to networking, sharing insights, and exploring opportunities in both the tech industry and beyond.
+I look forward to networking, sharing insights, and exploring opportunities in the tech industry and beyond.
 Let's connect and make meaningful contributions together!